fgasparro/EdgeDS-Docs/docs/OMF_Ingress_Specification.rst

 Container messages
 ------------------

-A Container message is interpreted as a QiStream in the OCS Data Store.
+A Container message is interpreted as a QiStream in the Edge Data Store.
 The keywords in the Container definition are interpreted as follows:

 * ``id``: Corresponds to the QiStream Id field.
 It must conform to the rules defined for